 Events to look out for at this year’s Manchester Irish Festival:

-Irish Festival Village, St Ann’s Square – March 8-17
+Festival Village in St Ann’s Square

-St Patrick’s Day Parade – March 10
+St Patrick’s Day Parade – March 16

-This year’s St Patrick’s Day Parade organised by the Irish World Heritage Centre in Manchester will take place on Sunday 10 March 2024.
+This year’s St Patrick’s Day Parade organised by the Irish World Heritage Centre in Manchester will take place on Sunday 16 March 2025.
 The parade, which will depart from Queen’s Road, Cheetham Hill at midday, will be an incredible celebration of the proud and thriving Irish community in Manchester.
 This year’s parade will showcase and champion local groups and organisations such as GAA clubs, Irish dance classes, marching bands and pipe bands, along with a strong representation of the 32 counties in Ireland.

 As one of the longest running St Patrick’s Day parades in Europe, it’s not just those from the Irish community that are invited, but all communities across Greater Manchester and beyond are welcome to join the big celebration and line the route with support.